ELF-Lab/ParserTools/csv2fst/README.md

 # csv2fst

-This will house the tools for converting csv spreadsheets of Ojibwe (and eventually, we hope, Algonquian languages more generally) to lexc files that can be used to compile a foma-based FST.
+This directory houses the tools for converting csv spreadsheets of Ojibwe (and eventually, we hope, Algonquian languages more generally) to lexc files that can be used to compile a foma-based FST.

 ## Dependencies